Where to stay in Cyprus

 Once in town do not miss a visit to the Agora, an ornamental covered market hall building, dating from the early part of the 20th century.
 Sweet and souvenir sellers have replaced the fruit and vegetable vendors.

 Unmissable is also the Tombs of the Kings, a fascinating necropolis where you can explore caves and rock tombs dating back to the Hellenic and Roman eras (300 BC).
 You can find it north of Kato Paphos, beyond the old city walls and close to the sea.

 In Paphos, there are many accommodations however my favourite is still the Annabelle Hotel, right in front of the sea and with 2 amazing swimming pools, including one carved into caves and waterfalls.

 The rooms and the service are really unique, not to talk about the lovely breakfast.

-A great alternative to the Annabelle Hotel is the Almyra Hotel with an amazing infinity adult-only pool and again a fantastic view to the sea.
+A great alternative to the Annabelle Hotel, especially if you are travelling as a couple and you want to have some private time, is the Almyra Hotel with the amazing infinity adult-only pool and again a fantastic view of the sea.